AnotherGoose/Multi-Sensors-Fusion-for-High-Resolution-3D-Lidar-videos/Adaptive_Sampling/Task_Based_AS/Pixel_Distribution/README.md

 ### MetHastings(img, pixels, fMap, N)
 **MetHastings** is a function used to apply the Metropolis-Hastings Markov chain Monte Carlo method to obtain a guided sequence of random samples.
-This process randomly samples a set of pixels within a scene and preforms an **N** number of proposal areas to change the intial randomly chosen index to a more favourable placement, based upon a weighted feature map.
+This process randomly samples a set of pixels within a scene and preforms an **N** number of proposal areas to change the initial randomly chosen index to a more favourable placement, based upon a weighted feature map.

 The following psuedo code outlines the execution of this method: